Divorce and separation

 I recently started the process for a divorce with my ex-husband.
 My ex took care of the paperwork, and I've signed and returned all the forms to him.
 I currently live in Australia and he lives in BC, Canada.
 To date, I haven't received any kind of confirmation that the divorce has been filed and finalized.
 How can I find out if it has and get proof of that?

 If you're not sure whether or not your divorce has been finalized, call the Central Registry of Divorce Proceedings for Canada, located in Ottawa, Ontario.
 They can tell you whether you have a divorce order and if so, where it's filed.

-If your divorce was filed in BC, see Obtaining a Divorce Certificate on the BC Ministry of Justice's Court Services Branch website for information about how to get a copy of the final divorce order.
+If your divorce was filed in BC, see How do I get my divorce certificate? on the Government of BC's Courthouse Services website for information about how to get a copy of the final divorce order.
 This page also contains contact information for the Central Registry of Divorce Proceedings.